Matatika/tap-trello/README.md

 # tap-trello

-`tap-trello` is a Singer tap for trello.
+`tap-trello` is a Singer tap for Trello.

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.